True Differential TDR with <3mm Spatial Resolution

 Reference impedance in all TDR instruments are relative; they are made by comparing reflected amplitudes to an incident amplitude.
-Using full OSL-calibration the T3SP-series is offering best accuracy for impedance measurements in time and frequency domain.
-Using three calibration standards (open, short, load) in the time domain instead of using a simple normalization which is common in TDR-instruments offers vastly improved error correction for the setup.
-Using OSL calibration in the time domain avoids irregularities in impedance plots, such as ringing that occurs after the TDR incident step.
+Using full OSLT-calibration the T3SP-series is offering best accuracy for impedance measurements in time and frequency domain.
+Using four calibration standards (open, short, load, thru) for T3SP15D in the time domain instead of using a simple normalization which is common in TDR-instruments offers vastly improved error correction for the setup.
+Using OSLT calibration in the time domain avoids irregularities in impedance plots, such as ringing that occurs after the TDR incident step.

 Full calibrated S-Parameter

-Many of the modern standards like Ethernet or USB require you to measure the impedance matching of the cables and connectors within the frequency domain (S-Parameter S11).
+Many of the modern standards like Ethernet or USB require you to measure the impedance matching of the cables and connectors within the frequency domain.
 These are the measures commonly made with traditional VNA instruments.
 The T3SPseries offers fully calibrated differential S-Parameter measurements up to 15 GHz (T3SP15D) using the same OSLT-calibration standards used by VNAs.

 High-frequency measurement devices are extremely sensitive to electrostatic discharge (ESD) and can lead to permanent damage to your measurement device.
 In addition, many laboratories have a requirement to take special precautions to protect their electronic equipment from any damage caused by ESD.
 The SP-series mitigates this risk by providing a higher degree of protection from this happening.
 Every SP-series model comes equipped with an ESD-protection module based on high-performance coaxial RF-switches.
 The ways this works is the RF input circuitry is protected by isolating the devices RF-signal detector from the input connector when the device is not being used to take measurements.

 The high bit rates used in modern electronics design and future serial data standards extend well into the microwave region.
 For example, the High-speed Universal Serial Bus (USB3.1) supports transfer rates up to 10 GB/s over twisted-pair cables.
 These high bit rate transmissions through connectors and cables results in considerable distortion because of channel dispersion.
-To keep the distortion to manageable levels, many standards specify the impedance and return loss for cables and connectors.
-These measurements are represented by the S-parameter, S11.
-The T3SPseries offer fully calibrated differential S-Parameter measurements up to 15 GHz (T3SP15D).
+To keep the distortion to manageable levels, many standards specify the impedance, return loss and insertion loss for cables and connectors.
+These measurements are represented by the S-parameter.
+The T3SP series offer fully calibrated differential S-Parameter measurements up to 15 GHz (T3SP15D).
 This gives you the flexibility to store your output files in a variety of formats (CSV, Matlab and Touchstone) which can be easily which can be easily used in tools like SI-Studio, Matlab or other simulation programs.